 Radon decays quickly, giving off tiny radioactive particles.
-When inhaled, these radioactive particles can damage the cells that line the lung.
-Long-term exposure to radon can lead to lung cancer, the only cancer proven to be associated with inhaling radon.
-There has been a suggestion of increased risk of leukemia associated with radon exposure in adults and children; however, the evidence is not conclusive.
+When inhaled, these radioactive particles can damage the cells that line the lungs.
+Long-term exposure to radon can lead to lung cancer, which is the only type of cancer proven to be associated with inhaling radon.
+There has been a suggestion of an increased risk of leukemia associated with radon exposure in adults and children; however, the evidence is not conclusive.

 - U.S. Surgeon General

 - National Academy of Sciences

 Radon is listed as a hazard in the Colorado Seller’s Property Disclosure form and must be disclosed if the Sellers know that it exists or ever has existed.

 Without testing, it’s not possible to answer this question but once the seller has been informed it is incumbent upon them to disclose.
 Once again the EPA does recommend testing all homes for radon.